![]() |

 be closed as part of the construction of the NC 72/NC 130 interchange

-project (see map below), however this work was not included when the
+project (see map below), however this work was not included when the plans were released in January 2023.

 West NC 72